 The workers’ compensation system was created to provide a simpler, less adversarial way for injured workers to get treatment and compensation.
 But, workers’ comp insurance carriers operate like any other insurance company.
 Their profits depend on taking in more in premiums than they pay out in compensation and benefits.
 So, they have an incentive to find reasons to deny claims, or to minimize the payout on larger claims.

-At The Hartman workers compensation law firm in Charleston, we offer free workers consultation to people who have been hurt on the job.
+At The Hartman Law Firm, we offer free consultations to people who have been hurt on the job.
 Schedule yours right now to get the information you need to make good decisions about your next steps.
 There’s never any obligation.

-Call (843) 300-7600 right now for a Charleston Workers Compensation Attorney, or fill out the contact form at the bottom of this page.
+Call (843) 300-7600 right now to get started, or fill out the contact form at the bottom of this page.